M.S. in Psychology Online Degree

-The Master of Science in Psychology at Divine Mercy University is a unique 33-credit hour, 100% online program that allows students to explore the richness of understanding behaviors, emotions, and thoughts through the study of psychology to aid self and others in flourishing.
+The M.S.
+Psychology online degree program at Divine Mercy University is a unique 33-credit hour (24 core credits, 9 elective credits) that allows students to explore the richness of understanding behaviors, emotions, and thoughts through the study of psychology to aid self and others in flourishing.
 Students learn to integrate a Catholic-Christian vision of the person with best practices in psychological theory, research, and intervention.
-It provides competency in the study of modern scientific psychology that helps you understand the human mind and behaviors for the application of service delivery.
+It provides competency in the study of modern scientific psychology that helps you understand the human mind, emotions, and behaviors to foster human flourishing in a variety of applied settings.
 Finally, the program offers concentrations in:

 - Marriage and Family Studies

 - Self-designed (free choice of electives)

 Marriage and Family Studies

 This concentration allows students to take three additional courses in the area of Marriage and Family Studies from the perspective of the Catholic-Christian teaching on marriage and family in historical, bio-psycho-social-cultural, philosophical, and theological contexts.
 The program prepares students to encourage couples and families toward flourishing in a variety of settings Such as marriage preparation and marriage enrichment relationship education programs, training mentor couples, becoming directors of marriage and family in churches and other ministry settings.
 In their coursework, students gain insight into foundational systems-oriented theories and will be introduced to models and methods of psycho-educational interventions.